THIS IS A DRAFT, A WORK IN PROGRESS

-Learn Now What Became of Adam and Eve After The Fall, directly following this opening section.
+Learn Now What Became of Adam and Eve After The Fall

 When Eve was presented to Adam they were naked and knew no shame.
 Eating the forbidden fruit–actually disobeying Yahweh’s direct command–has stolen their innocence demonstrated by their new physicality as mortal beings.
 Ashamed to face Yahweh they quickly gather leaves to cover themselves.